- This event has passed.

 Since devolution became the buzz word in the UK regions local councils have been far more proactive in terms of securing inward investment, government funding and setting out a development plan for the City.
 Slough is now ideally poised to take advantage of the momentum from London but also devolution and is becoming a key area for business.

-The LEP and the Council are pleased to have an opportunity to update the business community on current development activity and plans and are keen to use this platform to engage and consult with the supply chain.
+The LEP and the Council are pleased to have an opportunity to update the property and business community on current development activity and plans and are keen to use this platform to engage and consult with the supply chain.

 Tim Smith the Chief Executive of the LEP has a strategic view on all matters relating to Thames Valley and Berkshire and will explain where Slough fits into the bigger picture.